top of page

 1. Histamine: Tomatoes, spinach, strawberries, avocado, chocolate, peppers, fish, and mushrooms are all high in histamine.
 Fermented foods and bone broths are always touted as being such brilliant help to helping mend a leaky gut.
 But did you know they're also quite high in histamine?

 2. Lectins: Tomatoes and peppers are high in lectins.
+Lectins have been shown to trigger mast cells to release histamine & other compounds!

 3. Salicylates: Cherries, berries, turmeric, grapes, peppers, and olive oil are high in salicylates.
+For some bodies, salicylates can trigger mast cells to degranulate and release histamine in the body, adding 'water' to your sink.

 4. Oxalates: Berries, chocolate, tomatoes, and turmeric all contain high amounts of these compounds.
+In some cases, oxalates can also be a trigger for histamine release from mast cells in certain people.

 5. FODMAPs: Avocado, broccoli, grapes, cherries, and mushrooms are all high FODMAP foods.
 FODMAPs = fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
 This is all code for short chain carbohydrates.
+For some, these may trigger mast cells to release more histamine in to the body, further adding 'water' to their 'sink'.

 6. Mold: Have you read our post on Terrible Toxins?
 If you struggle with mold as a trigger to your symptoms, you will want to avoid foods with mold potential.
 Chocolate, tea, and grapes are some of the anti-inflammatory foods that might contain mold.